Blu-J/ts-matches-json-schema/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Blu-J/ts-matches-json-schema/badge.svg?branch=master)](https://coveralls.io/github/Blu-J/ts-matches-json-schema?branch=master)

-The problem that we want solved is that we have generated out some JSON-Schema, but we would like the types in typescript.
+The problem that we want solved is that we have generated out some [JSON-Schema](https://json-schema.org/), but we would like the types in typescript.
 As well, we would like to validate these types are valid (throw/ case switch).

 So this is going to be a subset of the potential json schema.
-If I can't get a typescript type from the schema, then I'm not going to make the validation.
+If I can't get a typescript type from the schema, then I'm probably not going to be making a validation.
 If you want to have full validation, but no typescript types, something like [AJV.js](https://ajv.js.org/) is going to fit your bill better.